 Naomi Watts (Grace Rhodes), Karen Black (June Rhodes), Brent Jennings (Donald Atkins), William Windom (Doc Rob Larson), Jamie Renee Smith (Margaret Rhodes), Mark Salling (James Rhodes), Samaria Graham (Mary Anne), Lewis Flanagan, III (Marcus Atkins), Toni Marsh (Sandra Atkins), Brandon Kleyla (Josiah), Salle Ellis (Jane Nock), Marietta Marich (Rosa Nock)

 Grace Rhodes returns to her hometown of Grand Island, Nebraska to tend her ailing mother.
-To help pay the pills, Grace takes a job as a nurse at the community medical centre.
+To help pay the pills, Grace takes a job as a nurse at the local medical centre.
 She is puzzled over the number of children in the area being brought into the centre with skyrocketing temperatures.
 At the same time, there are a series of mysterious deaths all over the town.

-Children of the Corn: The Gathering was the fourth film in the series begun with Children of the Corn (1984), which in turn was based on the Stephen King short story Children of the Corn (1977) that was originally published in Penthouse.
+Children of the Corn: The Gathering was the fourth film in the series begun with Children of the Corn (1984), which in turn was based on the Stephen King short story Children of the Corn (1977), originally published in Penthouse.
 The other films in the series are Children of the Corn II: Deadly Harvest/Children of the Corn II: The Final Sacrifice (1992), Children of the Corn III: Urban Harvest (1995), Children of the Corn V: Fields of Terror (1998), Children of the Corn 666: Isaac’s Return (1999), Children of the Corn: Revelation (2001), Children of the Corn: Genesis (2011) and Children of the Corn: Runaway (2017).
 Children of the Corn (2009) was a remake of the original.

 The first half is peppered with random dream jumpshocks – always a signal a film is trying to get scare us because it has nothing else in its arsenal – that never seem to relate to anything that subsequently happens.
-In between that, we get various deaths of characters – none of which are terribly interesting.
+In between that, we get the deaths of various characters – none of which are terribly interesting.
 The film provides some mildly amusing meltdown effects at the climax but then the whole showdown is over in almost no time.

 The fascination that Children of the Corn: The Gathering has in retrospect is that it was one of the earliest film roles from Naomi Watts (her first leading role in a US film) at a time when she was an unknown just arrived from Australia and was not the A-lister and multiple Academy Award nominee she was after being propelled to the spotlight a few years later in David Lynch’s Mulholland Dr. (2001).